-Compact compost tumbler is a neat way to make humus in a small garden.
+A compact compost tumbler is a neat way to make humus in a small garden.

-Aerobic composting, fully oxygenated, is faster and cleaner; it has no smell, and is more environmentally friendly.
+Aerobic-composting, fully oxygenated, is faster and cleaner; it has no smell, and is more environmentally friendly.
 The tumbler supplies sufficient air for your own rapidly produced humus.
 It's a neat gadget.

-But, if you have limited space and capacity, the compact compost tumbler is fine.
+But if you have limited space and capacity, the compact compost tumbler is fine.
 There are quite a lot of different makes on the market; just expensive.

-Add any earthworms you find in the garden; and any small sticks or logs that are obviously covered in algae or fungi.
+Add any earthworms you find in the garden; and any small sticks or rotting logs that are obviously covered in algae or fungi.
 It simply speeds up the process if you can seed your compact compost tumbler with some of the myriad of bugs involved in the decomposition of organic material.

-A small can of chicken litter or cow manure would help too.
+A small can of chicken-litter or cow manure would help too.

 Don't compact the material down and do not saturate it with water; a little damp, yes, but not sodden.
 As the bacteria attack the contents of your compact compost tumbler it will naturally settle and you can can add more material from your kitchen containers.

-Anaerobic composting, with limited oxygen will produce sulphurous gases and stink.
+Anaerobic-composting with limited oxygen will produce sulphurous gases and stink.

-I say isn't nature wonderful?
+I ask is nature not wonderful?

-Well, you see, I believe in being a Christian without being
+Well you see I believe in being a Christian without being

-Can't you see Creation as you call it is just a series of random events, coupled with Darwinian evolution?
+Can't you see creation as you call it is just a series of random events, coupled with Darwinian evolution?

 There is an alternative to the expensive compact compost tumbler for the larger garden.

-Just as you can make compost from grass mowings and general waste from the garden and kitchen, so you can make it from much larger sticks and logs.
+Just as you can make compost from grass-cuttings and general waste from the garden and kitchen, so you can generate it from much larger sticks and logs.

-My apiary became seriously over grown during our seven year sojourn
+My apiary became seriously overgrown during our seven-year sojourn

 mellifera Scutellata, not to be messed with.

-Aside: My granddaughter, aged nearly two, had last year a serious problem with constipation.
-Nasty.
-A large fissure formed, and she had a lot of abdominal and fissure pain.
+Here is an aside.
+My granddaughter, aged nearly two, had last year a serious problem with constipation.
+It was nasty.
+A large fissure formed, and she had a lot of abdominal and rectal pain.
 That mulberry tree cured her.
-Some stuff from the doc helped in the short term, but we didn't like what we read on the label... the side effects of drugs, don't minimise them.
+Some stuff from the doc helped in the short term, but we did not like what we read on the label; the side-effects of drugs, don't minimise them.

 Work with nature, not against it is the subject of backyard permaculture; it applies when dealing with a grumbling stomach too.
 Compact compost tumblers are perfect for the small garden and can be closed to keep vermin out.

 The wonder of worm farms means an unlimited supply of wrigglies to supplement the bacteria and fungi that break down the raw compost material; they simply speed up the process and simultaneously provide a magnificent liquid manure for your plants.

-Then by wheelbarrow, by the sweat of my brow this area is slowly filling up.
-I will make it about a metre deep and then cover it with half dried and dead wandering Jew, a prolific green weed in our garden; it needs both green and brown material.
+Then by wheelbarrow and the sweat off my brow this area is slowly filling up.
+I will make it about a metre deep and then cover it with half dried and dead wandering Jew, a prolific weed in our garden; it needs both green and brown material.

 Below you can see the compost I have from some logs I left behind seven years ago.

 I will chuck any earthworms I catch in the garden into the pile.
 They just love rotting logs.

 But it does achieve good aeration, same as the compact compost tumbler,because of the large gaps between the sticks.

 Cicero (106-43 BC)

-Cicero was I suspect talking about passing on our worldly treasures to the next generations ahead of time when they really need it; a college education doesn't come cheap.,
+Cicero was I suspect talking about passing on our worldly treasures to the next generations ahead of time when they really need it; a college education doesn't come cheap.

 And now it's three years later; this is what all those sticks have composted down to.
 Just perfect to be moved to the veggie patch.
 Or, you could just plant winter squash, also known as butternut, or peas right on this compost pile.

-Here's is the butternut I've just photographed, planted deep in last year's build compost pile.
-I've just measured it; six pounds and 28cm long.
-More important than the size is the deep orange colour it will have, rich in beta carotene; believe you me, the taste and the nutrition is quite different to any commercial butternut you can buy.
+Here is is the butternut I have just photographed, planted deep in last year's compost pile.
+I have just measured it; six pounds and 28cm long.
+More important than the size is the deep orange colour it will have, rich in beta-carotene; believe you me, the taste and the nutrition are quite different to any commercial winter squash, as the Americans call it, that you can buy.